wepsim/wepsim.github.io/teaching/rv_lab1_en.md

 In the `string_compare` function, in case of finding an error, it must return only the value -1 without doing anything else.
 In the same way, the function must compare character by character and as soon as it is a different one it must return 0.

-The following figure illustrates an example when an error ocurr:
+The following figure illustrates an example when an error ocurrs:
 ```
 .data
   A: .string "uno"  # 'u', 'n', 'o', '\0'